rackerlabs/cbu-sdk-python/README.rst

 * >95% code coverage - keep it strong
 * Be `Pythonic`_

-For more details, checkout the `Contibuting`_ guide.
+For more details, checkout the `Contributing`_ guide.

 If you have any questions, please check in with Alejandro Cabrera
 <alejandro.cabrera@rackspace.com>.